jjAugust/jjAugust.github.io/README.md

 # os-s20
-Source repository for COP6611-SP2020 Operating Systems projects.
+Source repository for **COP6611-SP2020** Operating Systems projects.
 All the starter code for each project will be distributed using this repository.

 Each project will have it's own branch.
 Please checkout the appropriate branch to start each project.

-E.X: Code for 'Project 0: Bootloader' is available in branch: 'project0'.
+E.X: Code for `Project 0: Bootloader` is available in branch: `project0`.
 Checkout this branch to retrieve the starter code:
 ```
 $ git checkout -b project0 origin/project0
 ```